BOOK A FREE CONSULTATION

 What is Health OCD (Hypochondriasis OCD)?

-Health OCD or Hypochondriasis OCD is a type of OCD where a person constantly worries about having or developing a serious illness.
-These thoughts are persistent, and intrusive, and affect daily life.
+Health OCD, or Hypochondriasis OCD, is a type of OCD where a person constantly worries about having or developing a serious illness.
+These thoughts are persistent and intrusive and affect daily life.

 Symptoms of Health OCD